 You can see some pictures of the day in the gallery below.
 In true Wireless Toronto fashion there was climbing ladders, minor excavations, organic hotdogs, conduit piping, tiny hacksaws, good coffee, miles of ethernet cable, multiple laptops and of course, beer.
 A great day.

-We’re happy to announce two new Wireless Toronto hotspots!
+We’re happy to announce our latest hotspot.

 “Think of Lot 16 as the anti-Drake.
 Lifting its name from NYC’s Lot 61, the minimally appointed, very brown space was once the Elvis Restaurant, the greasiest of spoons.
 Though the current clientele has moved slightly upmarket – slightly – the no-frills Parkdale attitude remains.” — Now Magazine